How to Seal Peel-and-Stick Tiles?

-Sealing peel and stick tiles with polyurethane
+Sealing peel and stick tiles

 Peel-and-stick tiles are easy-to-use, self-adhesive (on the backing) sticker-type tiles that can be stuck and used on many different surfaces.